masoumezabihi/openfda_data_engineering/README.md

 ## Architecture Overview

 **Pipeline Flow:**
-- Ingest: Download OpenFDA JSON data and upload to Azure Blob using AzCopy
+- **Ingest**: Download OpenFDA JSON data and upload to Azure Blob using AzCopy
-- Prototype: Develop local ETL pipeline in Python for exploration
+- **Prototype**: Develop local ETL pipeline in Python for exploration
-- Scale: Refactor to PySpark, deploy on Azure Databricks
+- **Scale**: Refactor to PySpark, deploy on Azure Databricks
-- Store: Save cleaned data in Parquet format back to Azure Blob
+- **Store**: Save cleaned data in Parquet format back to Azure Blob